2016 CERT Secure Coding Symposium

 The Compiler-Enforced Buffer Overflow Elimination tool is a research prototype that prevents buffer overflows in multithreaded code and has additional features not found in other memory safety mechanisms.

-Our new certificate programs, one for C and C++ the other for Java, enable software developers to eliminate security vulnerabilities before products ship.
+Our certificate programs, one for C and C++ the other for Java, enable software developers to eliminate security vulnerabilities before products ship.

 Secure Coding in C and C++ Course